nxdir-s/go-hexarch/docs/architecture.md

 ## Adapters

-The adapters actively initiate the communication between external entities and the core.
+Adapters actively initiate the communication between external entities and the core.
 Each port can serve many adapters.
 A common example of a controller could be a REST controller or any other API request handler

 Here is an extremely important thing about the adapters architecture – ports/adapters work with both the external systems that start the communication (driving side) and the ones that receive it (driven side).
 But the exact mechanism slightly differs